Risk management in the use of published statistical results for policy decisions: Discussion, limitations, and extensions

 \subsection{Researcher's uncertainty about the implementation}

-The researcher can have two types of uncertainty about the implementation that determine the distribution of the policy outcome, $X_m.$ Uncertainty about this distribution affects the researcher's willingness to offer a guarantee.
+The researcher can have two types of uncertainty about the implementation that determines the distribution of the policy outcome, $X_m.$ Uncertainty about this distribution affects the researcher's willingness to offer a guarantee.
 The first question is how well the implementation population matches the study population.
 The second question is how closely the to-be-implemented policy matches the policy that was studied by the researcher.
-Extending Section \ref{sec:illustration}'s illustration, both of these problems can be represented as $X_m \sim \mathrm{Binomial}(m, p q)$ for some $0 \leq q < 1$ instead of $X_m \sim \mathrm{Binomial}(m, p)$.
+Extending Section \ref{sec:illustration}'s illustration, both of these problems can be represented as $X_m \sim \mathrm{Binomial}(m, p q)$ for some $q \geq 0$ instead of $X_m \sim \mathrm{Binomial}(m, p)$.

-The first question is resolved by understanding the statistical results' external validity and their generalizability or transportability to the implementer's target population \citep{degtiar_review_2023}.
-In the Binomial illustration, the researcher must work with the implementer to estimate $q.$ A researcher who fails to do this is unlikely to guarantee the policy outcome.
+Assessment of statistical results' external validity and their generalizability or transportability to the implementation population \citep{degtiar_review_2023} resolves the first question.
+The researcher must work with the implementer to estimate a lower bound for $q$ in the Binomial illustration.
+A researcher who does not participate in this is probably insensitive to the policy outcome.

 The second question is a matter of moral hazard among implementers once their policy outcome is insured \citep{arrow_economics_1985}.
-In some instances, the researcher would implement the policy on behalf of the implementer or supervise the implementer's actions in order to ensure the implementation matches the studied policy.
+In some instances, the researcher would implement the policy on behalf of the implementer or closely supervise the implementer's actions in order to ensure the implementation matches the studied policy.
 These can be expensive for the researcher.
-For simple policies, the researcher might audit the implementation after a policy failure and refuse to pay the guaranteed amount if the implementation does not match.
+For simple policies, the researcher might audit the implementation after a policy failure and refuse to pay the guaranteed amount if the implementation does not match the study.
 More complex policies and data with privacy restrictions are costly or impossible for the researcher to audit.
 Offering partial insurance of actual costs incurred (instead of projected) is a solution for these cases.
-If the implementer is not fully insured for their losses, then the implementer would want to maximize $q$ in order to maximize $\mathrm{E}[b(X_m)].$
+If the implementer is not fully insured for their losses, then the implementer would want to maximize $q$ in order to maximize $\mathrm{E}[b(X_m)]$ under $X_m \sim \mathrm{Binomial}(m, p q).$